Dynatrace/dynatrace-configuration-as-code-samples/dynatrace_template_hub/README.md

 ```

 ## Usage
-There are three directories: configure, setting and global.
+There are several directories which will contain monaco projects.
+The directory "global" will contain projects which can only be applied globally.

 Each directory will contain many sub-directories of monaco projects, which contain a folder with a config.yaml and object.json.

-#### Global Service Anomaly Detection
+#### Service Anomaly Detection
-1. Edit the global\anomalyDetection\serviceAnom\config.yaml file.
+1. Edit the anomalyDetection\serviceAnom\config.yaml file.

 Replace the parameter values with your own values.
 ```yaml